 The company recognises that the key risk and uncertainty of its business is that of the potential non-fulfilment by the borrowers (that is, Middletown Investments Limited and Chester Holdings Limited) of their loan obligations and obligations set in the bond prospectus.

-Directors' Report (continued)
+Directors' Report for the year ended 31 December 2024 (Cont.)